Three Guineas

 Three Guineas is a book-length essay by Virginia Woolf, published in June 1938.

 Background

 Although Three Guineas is a work of non-fiction, it was initially conceived as a "novel–essay" which would tie up the loose ends left in her earlier work, A Room of One's Own.
-The book was to alternate between fictive narrative chapters and non-fiction essay chapters, demonstrating Woolf's views on war and women in both types of writing at once.
-This unfinished manuscript was published in 1977 as The Pargiters.

-When Woolf realised the idea of a "novel–essay" wasn't working, she separated the two parts.
-The non-fiction portion became Three Guineas.
-The fiction portion became Woolf's most popular novel during her lifetime, The Years, which charts social change from 1880 to the time of publication through the lives of the Pargiter family.
-It was so popular, in fact, that pocket-sized editions of the novel were published for soldiers as leisure reading during World War II.
+However, Woolf eventually split the project into the novel The Years and the essay Three Guineas.

 Structure and overview

 The entire essay is structured as a response to an educated gentleman who has written a letter asking Woolf to join his efforts to help prevent war.
 War was looming in 1936–7 and the question was particularly pressing to Woolf, a committed pacifist.
 In the gentleman's letter (he is never named), he asks Woolf her opinion about how best to prevent war and offers some practical steps.
 Woolf opens her response by stating first, and with some slight hyperbole, that this is "a remarkable letter—a letter perhaps unique in the history of human correspondence, since when before has an educated man asked a woman how in her opinion war can be prevented."
 Despite the remarkable nature of the letter, Woolf has left it unanswered because as the daughter of an educated man, without access or place in the public world of professions, universities, societies, and government, she fears that there are fundamental differences that will make her "impossible for [educated men] to understand."
 This sets up the fundamental tension of the work between, on the one hand, the desire to leave behind the stifling private home so as to help prevent war, an aim that Woolf certainly shares with her interlocutor, and, on the other, an unwillingness to simply ally with the public world of men.
 "Behind us lies the patriarchal system; the private house, with its nullity, its immorality, its hypocrisy, its servility.
 Before us lies the public world, the professional system, with its possessiveness, its jealousy, its pugnacity, its greed."